lenworth425/MadKrayzKaban/README.md

 ## Basic Overview

 The Madkrayz Kanban Board is a Kanban Board with a JWT authentication to the server API.
+The user will start at the login pagin, and requires the user to login.
+Once user logged in, the user can view, create or delete tickets on their account.